notdevblue/LinuxCodes/README.md

 <br/>
 * * *
 <br/>
-and you all know, GNU License.
+and you all know, GPL.